 Mandatory Incoming Exchange Student Orientation

-There will be a mandatory orientation on August 22, 2018 at 8:30AM, at Lincoln Hall (702 S Wright St, Urbana, located on Illinois’ Main Quad) for students admitted through exchange programs administered by the following offices:
+There will be a mandatory orientation in August and January (dates TBD) for students accepted through exchange programs managed by the following offices:

 - ACES Education Abroad

 - International Programs in Engineering